percyqaz/AdventOfCode_2024/README.md

 This year will be entirely in C++ so that its gimmicks settle in my long term memory, enjoy the marginal shifts in my code style as I learn
-As a fun side-goal I will focus on having solutions that run as fast as fast as possible, so some 'Improved' solutions after the initial solve may involve me researching better approaches and implementing them
+As a fun side-goal I will focus on having solutions that run as fast as possible, so some 'Improved' solutions after the initial solve may involve me researching better approaches and implementing them